Association of $1K Financial Incentive With COVID-19 Vaccination

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Daniel Woo, M.D., of the University of Cincinnati College of Medicine, is the corresponding author.
+Authors: Timothy Amass, M.D., Sc.M., of the University of Colorado School of Medicine in Aurora, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.